bueler/stokes-extrude/README.md

 Install with pip: `pip install -e .`

-## minimal example
+## basic example

-A minimum example might look like
+A minimal example, which shows the basic functionality, might look like

     from firedrake import *
     from stokesextruded import *